mmurygin/notes/interview/basics.md

 ## Before the interview
 1. Review CV
 1. Make sure you know questions you are going to ask before you enter interview room
+1. Research the candidate
+1. Always start the interivew on time
+1. A good start sets the tone
+1. A positive attitude
+1. Know who you are looking for
+1. Close the interview correctly
+1. Don't schedule anything directly after the interview

 ## Introduction
 1. Introduct youself